Dealing with furniture guarding

 So, what to do if your chihuahua displays aggressive growling or snapping if you move them?

-While you are working with your dog on correcting this behaviour put him on a training leash in the house.
+While you are working with your dog on correcting this behaviour put him on a harness and training leash in the house.
 This way you can remove him without fear of being bitten.

 Good basic training will often help stop these behaviours from establishing themselves as it teaches the dog respect for you, the person in charge.

 Never physically punish your chihuahua for perceived bad chihuahua behaviour, this will just make him more fearful and therefore more aggressive.

 Training your dog needs calm and persistence and lots of praise for doing the right thing.
 Catch them being good and reward this behaviour.